jonatanhal/jonatanhal.github.io/_posts/2016-02-19-protostar-final.md

 #### Sharing is caring

-In the mysterious case of final1, where the initial crash occured in the shared library function printf, or `__IO_vfprintf_interal` specifically; If we're working with a core-file and want to take a look at code from a shared library; entering the `sharedlibrary` command makes sure that
+In the mysterious case of final1, where the initial crash occurred in the shared library function printf, or `__IO_vfprintf_interal` specifically; If we're working with a core-file and want to take a look at code from a shared library; entering the `sharedlibrary` command makes sure that